 All students are met at the airport upon arrival and escorted to the program.
 At the conclusion of the program, students are accompanied to the airport where our staff oversee check-in.
 One of our representatives remains at the airport until all students have departed.

 Safety and Supervision:

 Our programs take place in secure residences with 24-7 security.
-Day-to-day life is overseen by a program Director and staff of Deans as well as our faculty.
+Day-to-day life is overseen by a program Director and a team of Deans drawn from reputable schools around the world as well as our faculty.
 Each program has an office on-site which is open and staffed from 8am until well past midnight to ensure all students can seek advice or assistance when needed.
-Students are expected to check in with their Dean every evening before curfew.
+Students are expected to check in with the Deans every evening before curfew.
 The Director, the Deans, and some other members of the faculty live in the residences alongside the students to ensure round-the-clock supervision and care.

 Rules about exploring the cities vary from program to program.
 Generally, students are free to discover the surrounding area in groups without adult supervision during the day and, in the programs for older students, in the evening.
 At other times, staff are available to accompany students.

 On the Oxford and Cambridge Prep programs, all students must check in with a Dean between 9 and 10 p.m.
 Program staff then perform bedroom checks at lights-out, which is at 11 p.m.
 On the other programs, students check in with the Deans between 10 and 11 p.m.
 They can then make use of the common areas, watch movies, or socialize quietly until midnight, when they are expected to be in their own rooms.